Jin Yi (poet)

 Her poetic skills are said to have greatly pleased her husband, Chen Ji 陳基, on their wedding night; her "poetic companionship" was an important aspect of their marriage.
 An important theme in Jin Yi's poetry was chronic illness, which was the cause of Jin's early death at twenty-five.
-The languor and travail of illness became a major part of Jin's deliberate self-presentation to the world as a suffering, brilliant poetess, an image popular at the time.
+The languor and travail of illness became a major part of Jin's deliberate self-presentation to the world as a suffering, brilliant woman poet, an image popular at the time.
 Jin turned her literal illness into a metaphorical wasting at the hands of her passions, consciously giving greater meaning to her struggles with illness.
 She subverted traditional propriety with a degree of sensuality in her poems contemporarily considered "unbecoming" of a gentry wife.

 On her deathbed, she wrote a poem on the novel Dream of the Red Chamber, identifying herself as a sort of real-life Lin Daiyu.

 Some of her poetry has been translated into English.